 When it comes to choosing how to invest your pension funds, there is no right answer.
 Much depends on your age, your other assets, your planned retirement date and your comfort with risk.

-We encourage you to review your personal circumstances with a CSS Pension Plan Consultant or a qualified financial advisor at your financial institution to make a decision that's right for you.
+We encourage you to review your personal circumstances with one of our Retirement and Pension Advisors or a qualified financial advisor at your financial institution to make a decision that's right for you.

 You can choose how to invest your pension funds in the CSS Pension Plan, though you're not required to.

 During most of your working life, your investment strategy should be focused on growing your pension funds.
 Investing in a broadly diversified portfolio of high-quality investments may produce moderate growth over the long term with managed short-term volatility.
 If this is your objective, you may wish to stay invested in the Plan’s default investment option – the Balanced Fund.
 It is professionally managed, automatically rebalanced and invests approximately 55% in equities and 35% in fixed income and 10% real estate investments.

 "Market timing" is the strategy of moving pension funds among the Plan's investment options in response to short-term market conditions.